Smiley-McSmiles/jellyman/README.md

 * **Status** - Get status information on jellyfin.service.
 * **Backup** - Input a directroy to output the backup archive.
 * **Import** - Import a .tar file to pick up where you left off on another system.
+* **Fix Permissions** - [DIRECTORY - optional] Reset the permissions of Jellyfin's Media Library or supplied directory.
 * **Get Version** - Get the current installed version of Jellyfin.
 * **Remove Version** - Remove a specific version of Jellyfin
 * **Version Switch** - Switch Jellyfin version for another previously installed version.